zw1tt3r1on/OSCP_Init/README.md

 ### Notes

+All tools here are the OSCP Modules and Labs for highest compatibility with OSCP Boxes Backup of full toollist can be found in the release section

 For SMTP Phishing
 - Don't forget to change IP in config.Library-ms
 - 1.ps1 is the powershell base64 reverse shell, tweak for specific IP and PORT